 ASM is a tool suite for simulating combustion engines, vehicle dynamics, electric components, and the traffic environment.
 The open Simulink models are used for model-based function development and in ECU tests on a hardware-in-the-loop (HIL) simulator.

-All the Simulink blocks in the model are visible, so it is easy to add or replace components with custom models to adapt the vehicle’s properties perfectly to individual projects.
-ASM’s standardized interfaces allow models to be easily expanded to meet specific requirements or even create a virtual vehicle.
-Roads and driving maneuvers can be easily and intuitively created using graphical tools with preview and clear visualization.
+The implementation of each model is open and traceable right down to the Simulink basic block level, so it is easy to supplement or replace components with customer-specific models.
+This means that the properties of each model can be optimally adapted to individual projects.
+The standardized interfaces of the ASMs make it easy to extend models and even create entire virtual vehicles.
+Road networks and traffic maneuvers can be easily and intuitively created using graphical parameterization tools with preview and clear visualization.

 |Online tunable parameters||Direct parameter access during real-time simulations||Online parameter optimizations and behavior studies|